Meade County FireWise

 Each year we participate in the Black Hills Veteran Job Fair with the goal of helping current staff find employers looking for the qualities and work ethic of veterans; as well as speaking with many of the employers to pass on their information to other staff throughout the year.

 Many of the veterans coming through the program realize how much they enjoy working outdoors and are interested in wildland fire.
-We encourage them to pursue their own career choices and even offer to allow them to recieve training and even gain certifications in all fields on the clock.
-From attaining wildland fire certifications to commercial drivers license to...
+We encourage them to pursue their own career choices and even offer to allow them to receive training and even gain certifications in all fields of work on the clock.
+From attaining wildland fire certifications to commercial drivers license and several others.

 The Veteran Community